NethermindEth/warp/src/icf/README.md

 For more detailed and implemented steps, you can look at the [interface_forwarder.test.ts](../../tests/interface_call_forwarder/interface_forwarder.test.ts) file.

 To execute interface call forwarder test, run `$ yarn test:forwarder`

-## Contact Us :phone:

-If you run into any problems please raise an issue or contact us on our Nethermind discord server: https://discord.com/invite/PaCMRFdvWT